xieyuheng/fidb-zero/docs/manual/04-access-token.md

   TODO This means we must be able to know `readonlylink`'s permissions, maybe store it in `permissions.json`.

-  TODO This means whoever can editing this `permissions.json`, can change the permissions that is granted to him/her, which does not make sense.
+  TODO This means whoever can editing this `granted-permissions.json`, can also change the permissions that is granted to him/her, which does not make sense.